havardob/personal-site-v2/posts/how-to-design-a-dribbble-worthy-landing-page-in-10-simple-steps.md

 ---
 title: "How to design a Dribbble-worthy landing page in 10 simple steps "
-description: Improve your portfolio with fictional product pages [satire]
+description: Improve your portfolio with fictional product pages.
+read_more: Read more
 ---
 Have you ever browsed Dribbble or Behance and spotted a landing page with jaw-dropping illustrations and beautiful colors and wondered: “Why can’t I create something like that?”.
 Well, I’m here to tell you that you totally can!
 You just have to follow these simple steps: